 - The procedure will last about 18 minutes, and you’ll remain awake and alert.
 You can continue with your normal daily activities with no interruption.

 After Each Treatment

-If repetitive transcranial magnetic stimulation (TMS) works for you, your depression symptoms may improve or go away completely.
-Symptom relief may take a few weeks of treatment.
+If NeuroStar TMS for you, your depression symptoms may improve or go away completely.
+Symptom relief is usually seen after 3-4 weeks of treatment.

 It’s not yet known if maintenance TMS sessions will benefit your depression.
 This involves continuing treatment when you are symptom-free with the hope that it will prevent the return of symptoms.
 Most insurance companies don’t cover maintenance TMS.
 However, if your depression improves with TMS, and then later you have another episode of symptoms, your TMS treatment can be repeated.
-This is called re-induction.
-Some insurance companies will cover re-induction.
-If your symptoms improve with TMS, discuss ongoing or maintenance treatment options for your depression with your doctor.
+This is called re-introduction and usually covered by insurance.

 Side effects are generally mild to moderate and improve shortly after an individual session and decrease over time with additional sessions.
 They may include: